The Devil's Challenge - POSTPONED

 Hotels for Thursday night in Winchester

 There are mumerous hotels and B&Bs in Winchester, including a Holiday Inn and a Premier Inn.
 We will pick up from any central Winchester hotels as the shuttle goes back and forth from the station to the start.
+Do not be tempted by Winchester Days Inn, it is too far for us to pick you up and a taxi would make it an expensive stay.

 Hotels for Thurday night or Sunday night in Eastbourne